 Fans of timbered houses, do not miss the neighborhood of Petite France, located along the Isle.
 It will offer a real panorama of the Rhenish Renaissance.

 Finally, if required, be aware that a free shuttle can pick you up at the station or the airport.

 Strasbourg - Belfort (240 km - 150 miles)

 The tour begins in the vineyards: in the morning you will drive across several towns and villages on the “Route des Vins d'Alsace” like Obernai, Ribeauvillé, Colmar ...

 You will also take a little altitude at Mont Sainte-Odile (764 m), where you will discover the Mont Sainte-Odile Abbey, a place of pilgrimage.
-Another building is also a must for history and architecture lovers: the castle of Haut-Koenigsbourg.This medieval fortress is located on a rocky outcrop between the plain of Alsace and the Regional Natural Park of Ballons des Vosges.
+Another building is also a must for history and architecture lovers: the castle of Haut-Koenigsbourg.This medieval fortress is located on a rocky outcrop between the plains of Alsace and the Regional Natural Park of Ballons des Vosges.

 Finally you will ride near the Hohneck (1,363 m), the highest point in the Vosges region.
 The winding road of the Ballon d'Alsace (D465) will take you to Belfort.
 Consider visiting this city and its Vauban citadel before a night of well deserved rest.

 Belfort - Lauterbrunnen (240 km - 150 miles)